r-tutor/libs1/radiant.data/app/tools/help/report_rmd.md

 * Tabs are converted to 2 spaces by default (i.e., 'soft' tabs).
 You can change the number of spaces used from 2 to, for example, 4
 * `showInvisibles` shows tabs and spaces in the editor
 * Autocomplete has options "live", "enabled", and "disabled"
+* Radiant has default styles for Word and Powerpoint files.
+These can be replaced with styles files you created however.
+Click the links below to download the style files used in Radiant to your computer.
+Edit the files and use `options` as shown above to tell Radiant where to find the style files you want to use.
+    * <a href="https://github.com/radiant-rstats/radiant.data/raw/master/inst/app/www/style.docx" target="_blank">Word style file</a>
+    * <a href="https://github.com/radiant-rstats/radiant.data/raw/master/inst/app/www/style.potx" target="_blank">Powerpoint style file</a>

 ### R-functions